yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 These all returned 404 response codes because they are resources which did not exist in the cluster.
 I expect this is an attempt to remove competition who may also exist on the cluster already.
 It could also be an attempt to clean up a possible existing foothold created via some other means that were not relevant to this attack.

-Assuming `kubectl` was used to generate these events the following command were issued:
+Assuming `kubectl` was used to generate these events the following commands were issued:

 ```
 kubectl delete deployment worker-deployment -n default